National Museum of Egyptian Civilization: Gallery

+Accessibility and tickets

+The museum provides easy access to suit all visitors such as free wheelchairs, designated parking spots, and elevators.
+Brochures in Braille are available on request; reservations in advance are required for sign-language tours.

+The ticket prices for foreigners: 550 EGP (11$) for Adults, 300 EGP (6$) for Students.

 Notable donations

 In late 2017, Zahi Hawass reported that Francis Ricciardone, the president of the American University in Cairo, donated 5,000 of its artifacts to the National Museum of Egyptian Civilization.

 Usage

 The museum hosted the final draw of the 2021 World Men's Handball Championship.
+The museum also has a Conservation Center and storage.